 C. The DRPC shall, with respect to capital and liquidity analysis and planning:

-- Unless reviewed and approved by the Board as a whole, review and approve the Firm’s Internal Capital Adequacy Assessment Process, the Recovery Plan and the annual capital plan.
+- Unless reviewed and approved by the Board as a whole, review and approve the Firm’s Recovery Plan and the annual capital plan.

 - Review analysis of the Firm’s liquidity risk.
 If liquidity management issues develop between meetings of the DRPC that the Chief Financial Officer believes could have a material adverse impact on the Firm, the Chief Financial Officer will promptly report such issues to the Chair of the DRPC.